Bibliogram: Definition

 Bibliograms can be created with the RANK command on Dialog (other vendors have similar commands), ranking options within WorldCat, HistCite, Google Scholar, and inexpensive content analysis software.

 White suggests that bibliograms have a parallel construct in what he calls associograms.
 These are the rank-ordered lists of word association norms studied in psycholinguistics.
 They are similar to bibliograms in statistical structure but are not generated from writings.
 Rather, they are generated by presenting panels of people with a stimulus term (which functions like a seed term) and tabulating the words they associate with the seed by frequency of co-occurrence.
 They are currently of interest to information scientists as a nonstandard way of creating thesauri for document retrieval.

 Examples

 Other examples of bibliograms are the ordered set of an author's co-authors or the list of authors that are published in a specific journal together with their number of articles.
 A popular example is the list of additional titles to consider for purchase that you get when you search an item in Amazon.
 These suggested titles are the top terms in the "core" of a bibliogram formed with your search term as seed.
 The frequencies are counts of the times they have been co-purchased with the seed.

 Examples of associagrams may be found in the Edinburgh Associative Thesaurus.

 Other methods

 Similar but different methods are used in data clustering and data mining.
-Google Sets does also create list of associated terms to a given set of terms.
+Google Sets also created a list of associated terms for a given set of terms.